Long Polling definition

 How does long polling work?

-2. Instead of immediately responding, the server holds the request open, keeping the connection active.
+- Instead of immediately responding, the server holds the request open, keeping the connection active (live).

 What technologies are used to implement long polling?

-This is the most basic and widely used approach to implement long polling.
-It leverages the HTTP protocol to establish and maintain a long-lived connection between the client and server.
-The client sends a request to the server, and the server holds the request open until new data is available or a certain timeout is reached.
-Once new data is available, the server responds with the updated information, and the client immediately sends another request to continue the cycle.
-This approach is easy to implement and requires no special server-side technologies.
+HTTP long polling is a widely used long polling approach that leverages HTTP to maintain a long-lived client-server connection.
+The client sends a request, which the server holds open until new data is available or a timeout occurs.
+Once the server responds, the client immediately sends another request, continuing the cycle.
+This method is simple to implement and requires no special backend technologies.

 Long polling vs. WebSockets